It’s one thing to be good at what you do. It’s another thing to be good at work — to be skilled with the actual act of doing your job.

 A great pre-work routine is one that you’re actually able to enjoy.
 If you can do something for yourself in the mornings, you’re much more likely to arrive at work feeling motivated and productive.

 For instance, before she would sit down to write, and before she would do her daily duties like preparing breakfast for the household, Jane Austen would wake up extra early to play the piano.
 It was her way of getting into a creative mindset.
-And it clearly worked, as Austen went on to build herself an illustrious publishing career.

 Many companies have recognized the positive effects of allowing their employees to maintain a certain level of flexibility with their hours.